hexydec/tokenise/docs/api.md

 #### `$delete`

 Denotes whether to delete previous tokens, set to `false` to look ahead and retain the ability to look back.

+## `rewind(int $chars, ?string $type = null)`

+Rewind the pointer and rewrite the last token, so you can start parsing again from a previous position.
+Note the last token will also be rewritten from where it started to the new position.

+#### `$chars`

+An integer specifying the number of characters to move the pointer back by.

+#### `$type`

+To replace the type of the last token, specify the new type here, otherwise `null`.